Prospero Gallinari: Arrest

 Gallinari was arrested on 24 September 1979 while changing number plates on cars which would be used in a Red Brigade action.
 He was shot twice by the Italian police before he was arrested and underwent a five-hour emergency operation.
 Initially, he was convicted of killing Moro.
 However, later it was learned that not Gallinari but another Red Brigades militant, Germano Maccari, had killed Moro.
 According to the official trial reconstructions, Gallinari was present in the BR hideout in Rome where Moro was detained for 55 days, along with Moretti, Anna Laura Braghetti and Germano Maccari.
 During his detainment, Gallinari was one of the few BR terrorists who did not collaborate with the Italian justice.
 Instead, he continued to have contacts with the organization's free members and indirectly participated in their political debates.

 Semi-liberty regime

 In October 1988, after most of the organization's members had been arrested, he co-signed a document with several other arrested Red Brigades terrorists confirming their belief in their creed.
 Due to health concerns (connected to the wounds he received during his arrest in 1979), Gallinari was allowed to spend certain periods of time outside the prison walls.
 In March 2006, he published an autobiographical book (entitled Un contadino nella Metropoli, "A countryman in the Metropolis"), providing his own version of the Red Brigades' deeds.

 Death

-On the morning of 14 January 2013, Gallinari was found in the garage of his home in Reggio Emilia and was brought to a hospital, where he was pronounced dead.
+On the morning of 14 January 2013, Gallinari was found unresponsive in the garage of his home in Reggio Emilia and was brought to a hospital, where he was pronounced dead.